utp216/BerryCloud/README.md

 6. For now only use Rapi-Config tool for overclocking.
 (RECOMMENDED FOR SPEED, this tool uses non warrenty void settings, if you dont care about that... remove the old config.txt from PI_BOOT partition and cp config.txt above to PI_BOOT)

 # Unpacking the image on unix:
-1. Install p7zip-full if not already installed (enter in terminal):
+(Open terminal, enter following commands)
+(go to directory where you have just downloaded the image, eg: cd /home/yourusername/Downloads)

-sudo apt-get install p7zip-full
+1. sudo apt-get install p7zip-full

-2. Execute this command to extract .tar.7z file (go to directory where is your file, if myfile.tar.7z is your file name):

-7za x myfile.tar.7z
+2. 7za x ownCloud-RPI2-UbuntuCore15.04-www.techandme.se.img.7z

-tar -xvf myfile.tar
-3. That's it.
-Actually first command extracts in .tar file then next command extracts it completely.
-4. On linux you can also use your archive manager to unpack
+On linux you can also use your archive manager to unpack

 # Unpacking the image on windows:
 1. Download winrar, double click the archive and extract it.